 Gender Expression: A person's outward gender presentation, usually comprised of personal style, clothing, hairstyle, makeup, jewelry, vocal inflection, and body language.
-Gender expression is typically categorized as masculine, feminine, or androgynous, and there are many shades in between all of these.
 You will notice in Rights.
 Respect.
 Responsibility that the authors intentionally give examples of students who express their gender in a variety of ways.
 (Teaching Transgender Toolkit, Green and Maurer, 2015)